Skip to main content

 “I had a lot of female preceptors, which was awesome,” Ashley says of the women who helped mentor her as she earned her primary care paramedic designation.
 “Honestly, it’s not really thought about.
 Both genders do this job and it’s totally normalized now.”

-And while shiftwork doesn’t aways bring work-life balance to mind, Stacy says working part-time as a paramedic gave her exactly what she needed to raise her four girls while her husband focused on his small business.
+And while shiftwork doesn’t always bring work-life balance to mind, Stacy says working part-time as a paramedic gave her exactly what she needed to raise her four girls while her husband focused on his small business.
 When Ashley was diagnosed with Type 1 diabetes at the age of eight, Stacy says the flexibility allowed her to take her daughter to appointments and look after her.

 “BCAS gave me the flexibility to have a great job and a career but also able to choose my own days and hours,” she says.